NaskoksaN/NaskoksaN/README.md

-Here’s a more polished and structured version of your README for GitHub:

 Hello, I'm Nasko 👋

 I'm passionate about C# Web Development and have been actively working towards mastering it.
 I began my studies in September 2022 and successfully completed the SoftUni Professional Modules in August 2024, covering 6 modules and passing 10 exams.

 📚 SoftUni Professional Modules (Completed 2022-2024):